ouspg/CompSec/Lab5_ChipWhisperer/README.md

 ### Setup & testing

-In this part.... (you are not required to return nothing)
+In this part you will do setups and simple testing.
+You are not required to return anything yet, but making setups and initial testing experience is crucial for making returnable items.

 Follow next instructions: